venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/system-design.md

 - **Frequency** refers to the distribution of the data along the possible values.
 It is the probability of storing specific information in a particular shard.
 For example, a database designer chooses age as a shard key for a fitness website.
 Most of the records might go into nodes for subscribers aged 30–45 and result in database hotspots.

+> Cassandra is often used for time series data, and hotspotting can be a real issue.
+Breaking incoming data into buckets by year:month:day:hour, using four columns to route to a partition can decrease hotspots.

 The routing algorithm decides which partition (shard) stores the data,

 - **Range Based Partitioning**: This algorithm uses ordered columns, such as integers, longs, timestamps, to separate the rows.
 For example, the diagram below uses the User ID column for range partition: User IDs 1 and 2 are in shard 1, User IDs 3 and 4 are in shard 2.